ut-amrl/spot-arch/docs/spot-laptop-setup.md

         - Do not initialize conda in `.bashrc`, i.e., do not accept `conda init` option.
     - `sudo chown -R root:root /opt/anaconda3`
     - `sudo chmod -R 755 /opt/anaconda3`
-    - Automatic activation of conda environment for all users:
+    - Add conda initialization to make it work in `sudo -i` mode:
         - `sudo vi /etc/profile.d/misc.sh` and append the following lines:
             ```
             # Anaconda3